Im-in123/Arbitrum-Decentralized-Disaster-Relief-Fund-Dapp/README.md

 git push -u origin main
 ```
 ### Build, Test and  Deploy Smart Contract
-1. Build and test the project
+1. Build and test the project.
+Make sure you setup foundry from the steps above if you did not before continuing.
 ```bash
 cd backend
 forge build